Analysis | Why the Strongman of Belarus Is Fighting for Survival

 6. Can Tikhanovskaya lead the opposition from abroad?

 It’s unclear what role she may play from Lithuania, another former Soviet republic but part of the EU since 2004.
 Tikhanovskaya, a stay-at-home mother, had sent her children there during the campaign.
 Her husband, a political blogger, was jailed earlier in 2020 after announcing his plans to run against Lukashenko.
-In two videos apparently filmed under duress and posted after her arrival, Tikhanovskaya appeared distraught.
+In two videos apparently filmed under duress and posted immediately after her arrival, Tikhanovskaya appeared distraught.
 In the second, she seemed to read from a script and called for protests to end.
 For her supporters, it was more evidence of why they should continue opposing Lukashenko.
 She released a further video on Aug.
-14 backing calls for a general strike in Belarus.
+14 in which she appeared much more relaxed and confident, condemning violence against protesters and backing calls for a general strike in Belarus.

 7. What outcome would most suit Russia?